-You might remember this awesome little Craiglist list trip Andy and I took when we first moved into our new to us house in Austin.
-I barley remember, so no worries if you don’t… this post will catch ya up!
+You might remember this awesome little Craigslist list trip Andy and I took when we first moved into our new to us house in Austin.
+I barley remember, so no worries if you don’t.
+This post will catch you up!
 Along with 3 chairs and a desk, we also bought a super awesome giant mirror.
-And then we had to figure out how to hang a heavy mirror.
-Or uhhh, Andy did.
+The mirror is 8 feet long x 3 feet tall.
+Next step, figure out how to hang a heavy mirror.

-It sat in our house like this for too long:
+The heavy mirror sat in our house like this for way too long.

 This sucker weighed about 86 pounds, and when you research how to hang heavy mirrors, they always say to double the weight to allow for the pull of you cleaning the mirror.
 So we were on the hunt for a 200 lbs hanger.

-We ended up finding these OOK french cleats (<— That’s an Amazon link) that can hold up to 200 lbs each!
+We ended up finding these OOK french cleats on Amazon and each one can hold up to 200 lbs each!
 Perfecto.
 Oh and crazy Andy made us buy 2 pairs, because he did not like the idea of putting only one set in the middle o f the mirror.
 So our mirror is extra sturdy and has 2 sets of OOK french cleats.
 Wha to the hoo.
-I could basically lay on top of the mirror and it would supposedly hold me. #DareMe : )
+I could basically lay on top of the mirror and it would supposedly hold me.

 Andy was going to buy these L shaped brackets to brace the 4 corners of the mirror, but when we lifted the corner of the paper, we realized the mirror already had the L brackets. #OneLessThingToBuy Oh and I just think it is neat that our mirror came to us all the way from Chelsea Frames in New York City!